CREDIT CARD HELP: The basic fundamentals of credit cards

 By Emily Starbuck Gerson and Ben Woolsey

 When you look back at the history of credit cards, they started out simple and standard: Each issuer produced one card with one set of features.
-Today, credit cards come in multiple levels with ranging interest rates, fees and reward programs, so before you fill out an application, it's important to know which will best suit your financial situation and lifestyle.
+Today, credit cards come in multiple different levels with ranging interest rates, fees and reward programs, so before you fill out an application, it's important to know which will best suit your financial situation and lifestyle.

 Standard credit cards

 These credit cards are the most common and are readily available from most banks and financial groups.
 They are unsecured, which means you do not have to put down a security deposit to prove the money can be repaid.
 The way the annual percentage rate is offered or calculated for these cards can vary.
 Here are two examples:

 - Balance transfer credit cards